 NPR-Truven Health Analytics Health Poll

 Feb 2, 2014 — An NPR poll finds that just 7 percent of Americans say concussion risks are too great to continue offering football as a high school sport.
-But 44 percent of those surveyed said equipment and safety need to be improved.

 Dec 19, 2013 — The legal wrangling over who should be allowed to buy the Plan B One-Step morning-after pill without a prescription came to an end this year.
 A federal judge ruled that the emergency contraceptive couldn't be withheld from girls 16 and younger.
 Despite the legal ruling, many Americans support age minimums and parental consent.

 Jul 19, 2013 — Health care providers are fighting a Florida law that would ban them from asking patients about the presence of guns in the home.
 In an NPR poll, a third of Americans agree with those doctors, while 44 percent support such measures, despite the health risks guns carry.

 Feb 12, 2013 — Consumers are increasingly being marketed seafood with labels that are supposed to certify that it's good for the environment.
 We asked about consumers' seafood eating habits and whether they prefer to buy "sustainably caught" fish.

 Dec 28, 2012 — The latest NPR-Truven Health Analytics Health Poll finds that most Americans favor physician-assisted suicide for people with less than six months to live.
 But the survey found opposition to assisted suicide for people in severe pain who aren't terminally ill or for those with disabilities.

 Nov 5, 2012 — Lots of people are opting for the clinics, which are springing up inside big-box retailers and chain drugstores across the country.
 We found that people are open to the idea of trying the clinics.
 And those who have used them seem to like them a lot.